samjoubert7/player/Design.md

 The server maintains a websocket session per browser instance.

 # Sequence Of Events
 1. User loads the webpage in the browser.
 2. The browser requests a random username from the server and the user can modify it.
 3. User clicks the connect button and the browser opens a new websocket.
 4. The server receives the request and establishes the websocket connection.
 5. The server creates a new player object and adds it to the board.
-6. The server starts a timer to make the next moves periodically.
+6. The server starts a timer to make the next moves periodically, if that has not been started yet.
 7. After each move, send the updated player and drone locations to all the websockets.
 8. User clicks the disconnect button to end involvement with the game.
 9. The disconnected user's icon is removed from all the other user screens.